dcooney/block-manager/README.txt

 ### Features

--  **Disable Blocks** - Unlike the block manager functionality in the WordPress Block Editor, this plugin will globally disable (remove) blocks for all users on your site.
+-  **Disable Blocks**:  Unlike the block manager functionality in the WordPress Block Editor, this plugin will globally disable (remove) blocks for all users on your site.
--  **Block Categories** - The Category Switcher provides functionality for updating the category assigned to each WordPress blocks.
+-  **Block Categories**:  The Category Switcher provides functionality for updating the category assigned to each WordPress blocks.
--  **Search and Filter** - Quickly locate blocks using the block search functionality in the sidebar.
+-  **Search and Filter**:  Quickly locate blocks using the block search functionality in the sidebar.
--  **Hooks** - Use the various hooks and filters to update your blocks from `functions.php`.
+-  **Hooks**:  Use the various hooks and filters to update your blocks from `functions.php`.
+-  **Embed Blocks**:  Choose the Embed blocks you actually want to include on your site by removing the vast majority of useless options.

 ### Hooks & Filters